 - Commercial class 1, 2, 3 or 4*

-If you no longer hold a DND 404 licence, you may be eligible provided that your DND 404 was in good standing at the time of surrender.
+If you no longer hold a DND 404 licence, you might still be eligible if your DND 404 was in good standing at the time of surrender.

 How to waive testing requirements

 You must be an active member or have been retired for less than three years.
-Contact your DND Road Safety Representative at your current or former base, who will help you obtain the three required documents:
+You also need to provide three required documents, listed below.
+Contact your DND Road Safety Representative at your current or former base for help with obtaining the documents:

 the proficiency record.

 Book an appointment to have the application reviewed and processed at an ICBC driver licensing office.
 You’ll need to bring your completed documents to the appointment.
-If you hold a DND 404 licence at the time of application, you don't need to surrender it.
+If you hold a DND 404 licence when you apply, you don't need to surrender it.